Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	                          features of IsoAgLib so that e.g. channel 0 can be used for protocol and channel 1 for internal CAN communication )<br>
 	                          Must be smaller or equal as CAN_BUS_CNT.
-	- <b>PRT_INSTANCE_CNT</b> count of CAN channels where the communication protocol shall be supported - the IsoAgLib can be used as gateway to route traffic between the connected CAN interfaces ( or you could support DIN 9684 and ISO 11783 at two seperate connectors in parallel time - this is really working in practise )
+	- <b>PRT_INSTANCE_CNT</b> count of CAN channels where the communication protocol shall be supported - the IsoAgLib can be used as gateway to route traffic between the connected CAN interfaces
 	- <b>RS232_INSTANCE_CNT</b> defines amount of RS232 instances that are supported in parallel.
 When the ECU shall communicate on more than one channel, this variable has to be adapted to the channel amount.

 \subsubsection ConfCoreComm Core Communication Setup Setup of most important communication features:
 	- <b>PRJ_ISO11783</b> selection of ISO 11783 protocol in the project
 	- <b>PRJ_ISO_TERMINAL</b> selection of ISO 11783 Virtual Terminal support ( only available if PRJ_ISO11783 is activated )
-	- <b>PRJ_DIN9684</b> selection of DIN 9684 protocol in the project ( both ISO and DIN can be used in a project in parallel - e.g. decide on system init on used protocol )
-	- <b>PRJ_DIN_TERMINAL</b> selection of LBS+ Terminal support ( like Fendt Varioterminal ) ( only available if PRJ_DIN9684 is activated )
 	- <b>PRJ_BASE</b> gather base data like tractor speed, distance, ISO GPS, PTO RPM from BUS and make them available independent of receive time
 	- <b>PRJ_MULTIPACKET_STREAM_CHUNK</b> allows to specify the preferred way of receiving multi message data streams.
 If chunk (default) mode is active, the application can perform a parsing on-the-fly of each received burst.
 This allows to reduce the RAM useage for large